pptestpptest/Nodes/Sources/Nodes/_Documentation.docc/Nodes.md

 ### Node Creation and Dependency Injection

-A Node's `Builder` instance is a factory that non-optionally creates and returns the Node's `Flow` instance.
+A node's `Builder` instance is a factory that non-optionally creates and returns the node's `Flow` instance.

-At that same time, the `Builder` also creates several other objects including the Node's `Context` instance, one or more `Worker` instances, and its ``ViewControllable`` instance.
+At that same time, the `Builder` also creates several other objects including the node's `Context` instance, one or more `Worker` instances, and its ``ViewControllable`` instance.

 Every `Builder` is provided a DI graph `Component` whose dependencies are made available for injection into the objects the `Builder` creates.

-The `Builder` injects dynamic component dependencies (if provided) into the `Component` and injects dynamic build dependencies into the objects the `Builder` creates (for example injecting the Node's listener into the `Context` instance).
+The `Builder` injects dynamic component dependencies (if provided) into the `Component` and injects dynamic build dependencies into the objects the `Builder` creates (for example injecting the node's listener into the `Context` instance).
 Dynamic dependencies might include identifiers or other app state, but would never be services or dependencies provided by the DI graph `Component`.
 Dynamic dependencies are instead provided by a parent `Flow` when calling a `Builder` instance's build method.

 - ``AbstractBuilder``

 ### Node Tree and Routing

-A Node's `Flow` instance acts as a router and is responsible for attaching child `Flow` instances.
+A node's `Flow` instance acts as a router and is responsible for attaching child `Flow` instances.

-A Node tree is created when parent `Flow` instances use a `Builder` instance (either directly or from a `Plugin` or `PluginList` instance) to create a child `Flow` instance, and then present the ``ViewControllable`` instance of the child `Flow` and subsequently attach the child `Flow`.
-This will automatically start the child Node's `Flow` instance, activate the child Node's `Context` instance and start the child Node's `Worker` instances.
+A node tree is created when parent `Flow` instances use a `Builder` instance (either directly or from a `Plugin` or `PluginList` instance) to create a child `Flow` instance, and then present the ``ViewControllable`` instance of the child `Flow` and subsequently attach the child `Flow`.
+This will automatically start the child node's `Flow` instance, activate the child node's `Context` instance and start the child node's `Worker` instances.

 A `Flow` is also responsible for detaching its child `Flow` instances which occurs in the reverse order.
-This is an important lifecycle event for the Node, meaning that when a `Flow` instance is detached from its parent, the expectation is that all memory used by the Node and all of its objects is released.
+This is an important lifecycle event for the node, meaning that when a `Flow` instance is detached from its parent, the expectation is that all memory used by the node and all of its objects is released.

 - ``Flow``
 - ``ViewControllableFlow``